khand5/erudite-mini/README.md

 # Erudite-mini
 Erudite is a backend server supporting the Erudite-CMS android application.
-The server makes use of Mongoose, a javascript wrapper for MongoDB.
+Link: https://github.com/Plan6/erudite-android The server makes use of Mongoose, a javascript wrapper for MongoDB.

 ## Usage
 Call the following `POST` requests with either curl, postman, etc.